oOve/sundries/Sokoban.md

 ![image](https://user-images.githubusercontent.com/8543541/167253693-4e4c3c80-d025-41fd-9c5d-006997945708.png)

 ## Step 2 -- Create a Reset State / Revert Macro
 Ensure that all your tokens/crates are in their initial position and select/mark them all.
-With all tokens selected, run the “Harvest State” macro.
+With all tokens selected, run the [Harvest State](Harvest%20State.md)  macro.
 The Harvest State macro presents a text input, in this type in your room name, I will type in Room 4, and click Ok.
 Next to your macro hotbar there is a small folder icon, click that and the full list of all your macros will show up.
 In this list there should now be a macro called: “Restore Room 4”

 ![image](https://user-images.githubusercontent.com/8543541/167254157-fa6ee31e-bef2-4016-93e3-c72633fe387b.png)